ibrahimkurban/M-IHS/README.md

 # Momentum Iterative Hessian Sketch (M-IHS)
 This repository includes the MATLAB implementation of the M-IHS variants.
 The details of the solvers can be found in the following manuscript:
-  * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan. "*Regularized M-IHS for Large Scale Linear System of Equations*" (submitted to the SIAM Journal on Scientific Computing)
+  * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan. "**Regularized M-IHS for Large Scale Linear System of Equations**" (submitted to the *SIAM Journal on Scientific Computing*)
-  * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan.
-"Iterative Hessian Sketch with Momentum."
+  * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan. "**Iterative Hessian Sketch with Momentum**."
 ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2019.

 ## Sovlers that are included in the packets
   * M-IHS (exact and inexact versions)